TonySteven/TonySteven/README.md

 <a href="http://genesis.org.cn/"><img src="https://github.com/TonySteven/TonySteven/blob/main/assets/images/hand_v.png" align="right" height="275" /></a>

-I am a Software Development Engineer, who is passionate about java , Pythonic programming :snake:, and open source : octokit:.
+I am a Software Development Engineer, who is passionate about java , Pythonic programming :snake:, and open source.

 I love to learn and contribute in any and every possible way.
 So far, using [Notion](https://www.notion.so/) as a second brain.